johnpapa/react-book-repo/props.md

 ```
 npm install prop-types
-yarn add prop-type // or this one, depending on if you are using NPM or Yarn
+yarn add prop-types // or this one, depending on if you are using NPM or Yarn
 ```

 Simply use it by: